Polar fleece: Variants

-Regular polar fleece is not windproof and does not absorb moisture (although this is often seen as a benefit, per above).
+Maintenance

+To prevent high pile fleece from matting, they can be brushed regularly (which also removes dirt) and hung rather than folded.
+To remove already existing matting, rinse it in cool water and while it is still damp, gently and unidirectionally brush the matting out (while optionally lightly spraying it with water), and then use a lint roller.
+Fleece is machine washable and dries quickly.

 Fleece readily generates static electricity, which causes the accumulation of lint, dust, and pet hair.
 It is also susceptible to damage from high temperature washing, tumble drying, or ironing under unusual conditions.
-Lower-quality polyester fleece material is also prone to pilling.
+Lower-quality polyester fleece material is also prone to pilling (i.e., the jacket's fabrics break and reform into tiny balls on the jacket).

+Effectiveness

+It is hydrophobic, but it is not waterproof and can absorb water.
+When wet, it holds less than 1% of its weight in water, and depending on its weight takes 1–4 hours to dry (even on your body in cold temperatures).
+Fleece loses most of its insulating quality when wet.
+Regular polar fleece is not windproof.

 Microfiber pollution

 Washing synthetic textiles like fleece releases microfibers, a type of microplastic.
 The release of these microfibers into the wastewater is proportional to the microplastic pollution in soil, marine, and freshwater habitats.
 Studies also show that tumble drying of polyester releases airborne microplastics.